sogelink-research/tree-segmentation/notes/Resources/DL_pipeline_ideas.md

 ## Data Augmentation

+See [Albumentations](https://albumentations.ai/docs/) for an image augmentation library.

 ### Rotations and Symmetries

 Applying rotations and symmetries to the data is a simple way to increase the data.
 We can easily create 8 data tiles from 1 with 0°, 90°, 180° and 270° rotations.
 Some other transformations might be possible to consider.

+### Different slicing

+I don't know whether the model will handle every part of the image in the same way.
+It should not be a problem due to how convolution layers work, but it might be interesting to cut the full images at different positions in case any kind of problem like this occurs.

 ### Noise